Primary Education, PGCE

-Either of the above routes will enable you to develop the knowledge, understanding and skills needed to teach in primary schools, particularly those in the urban inner-city.
+Either of the above routes will enable students to develop the knowledge, understanding and skills needed to teach in primary schools, particularly those in the urban inner-city.

-You will be required to train in two consecutive age phases, Foundation/Key Stage 1, or Key Stage 1/Key Stage 2, or Key Stage 2 (7-9, 9-11).
+Students will be required to train in two consecutive age ranges, Foundation/Key Stage 1, or Key Stage 1/Key Stage 2, or Key Stage 2 (7-9, 9-11).

 Courses of study in the programme cover the National Curriculum and take place in both the university and in school.